 Photo Size.
 Everything is pretty simple here.
-If you plan to enlarge your images several times (for magazines, posters, calendars, etc.), you should definitely choose a DSLR.
-But if you need frames for your personal photo album, then a miniature digital camera will be enough.
+If you plan to enlarge your images several times (for magazines, posters, calendars, etc.), you should choose a DSLR.
+But if you need frames for your photo album, then a miniature digital camera will be enough.

 Interest in The Process.
 A DSLR camera will reveal its full range of possibilities in the hands of a master.
 Using only automatic mode in DSLR and digital camera shooting, you will get pictures that are almost identical to each other.
-Therefore, a SLR camera exists for a more “advanced” level of photography.
+Therefore, an SLR camera exists for a more "advanced" level of photography.